swiftlang/swift-evolution/proposals/nnnn-ban-redundancy-in-any-existential.md

 ## Impact on existing code

 These changes will break existing code.
-Projects abusing `Any<...>` to create redundant types should be reconsidered of usings the equivalent `Type` the compiler would infer.
+Projects abusing `Any<...>` to create redundant types should be reconsidered of using the equivalent `Type` the compiler would infer.
 One would be forced to use `A` instead of `Any<A>` for example.
 A `Fix-it` error message can help the developer to migrate his project.

 ## Alternatives considered